girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - DataSync fully automates the data transfer.
 It comes with retry and network resiliency mechanisms, network optimizations, built-in task scheduling, monitoring via the DataSync API and Console, and CloudWatch metrics, events, and logs that provide granular visibility into the transfer process.
 DataSync performs data integrity verification both during the transfer and at the end of the transfer.
  - Usecase: company wants to move most of the on-premises data into Amazon S3, Amazon EFS, and Amazon FSx for Windows File Server easily, quickly, and cost-effectively.

+## Elastic Fabric Adapter
+An Elastic Fabric Adapter is an AWS Elastic Network Adapter (ENA) with added capabilities.
+The EFA lets you apply the scale, flexibility, and elasticity of the AWS Cloud to tightly-coupled HPC apps.
+It is ideal for tightly coupled app as it uses the Message Passing Interface (MPI).

 # VPC